Figuring out how to choose the right business name is a struggle most new business owners face.

 Perfect for Networking Intros

 Business owners tend to feel “stuck” when attending networking events.
-Our old school selves tend to think we need to introduce ourselves as, “Hi, my name is _____ from _____.”
+Our old school selves tend to think we need to introduce ourselves using a title as, “Hi, my name is _____ from _____.”

 This works great for a corporate employee.
-But in the online entrepreneurial world, this doesn’t tell much about our businesses and does little for gaining more clients.
+But in the online entrepreneurial world, a title doesn’t tell much about our businesses and does little for gaining more clients.

 I like to guide clients to a different approach.
 “Hi, I’m _____ and I help _____ (who you help) _____ (what you help them accomplish).”
 People ask what you “do,” and answering with a business name doesn’t tell them much.

 When You DO Need a More Traditional Business Name

 Of course, there are some times when using your own name as your small business name just doesn’t work.